-Throughout Black History Month 2022, the theme for which is Time for Change: Action not Words, AFRICA: Seen & Heard and the Sustainable Restaurant Association have gathered the stories of Black-British foodservice providers across the country.
+Throughout Black History Month, AFRICA: Seen & Heard and the Sustainable Restaurant Association have gathered the stories of Black-British foodservice providers across the country.

 Reducing and repurposing food waste, ensuring carbon neutrality and feeding communities well were found to be within the DNA of their food heritages as much as their brand missions.

 We shine a spotlight on some of the business owners interviewed.
 Their unique insights provide the Food Made Good Community with food for thought and commercial exploration:

 Jamaican cuisine is the most represented Black food culture in the UK.
 The British-Jamaican community is comprised of over 300,000 citizens some of whom are third generation descendants of the post-war Windrush era migrants.

 With communities well established across the UK since the 1950s, the signature tastes of Jamaica – including pimento and scotch bonnet spiced jerk chicken and curry goat, coconut milk infused rice and peas and nutmeg-laced Guinness punch – are available at restaurants and takeaways from London to Manchester, Birmingham to Bristol and Cardiff to Glasgow.